 The market price of the Notes could be subject to significant fluctuations in response to actual or anticipated variations in the Issuer's and its group's operating results, adverse business developments, changes to the regulatory environment in which the Issuer and its group operates, changes in financial estimates by securities analysts and the actual or expected sale of a large number of Notes, as well as other factors, including the trading market for notes issued by or on behalf of the Republic of Turkey as a sovereign borrower.
-For example, there have been significant fluctuations in the value of the Turkish Lira and in interest rates in recent years, which have affected Akbank and could affect the price of the Notes.
-See "-The Central Bank's policy on interest rates could have a material adverse effect on Akbank's business, financial condition, results of operations and prospects".
 In addition, in recent years the global financial markets have experienced significant price and volume fluctuations which, if repeated in the future, could adversely affect the market price of the Notes without regard to the Issuer's and its group's results of operations or financial condition.

-Finally, financial turmoil in emerging markets generally can impact the price of the Notes.
+Financial turmoil in emerging markets could cause the price of the Notes to suffer.